abullard1/abullard1/README.md

       👨🏻‍💻 My coding journey
     </h3>
   </summary>
   I got into contact with computers and technology at a very early age.
-When I was 5 years old my parents brought home a Playstation 1.
+When I was 5 years old my parents brought home a Playstation 1 and it completely amazed me.
 From then on I was hooked.
 I continued engaging with computers and videogames until I was about 10, when I first thought about creating my own content.
-I started creating maps for games like Counterstrike and Warcraft 3, which was when I delved deeper into the inner workings of these games.
-This took the form of modifying game files and such, where I first saw concepts like datatypes and variables.
-A few years later, when I was about 14 I made my first Unity game.
-It was quite simple and nothing special but I still cherrish it dearly.
-After that I have always had an interest in programming and knew I was going to go into that area.
-[Unfinished]
+I started creating maps for games like Counterstrike and Warcraft 3, which was when I delved deeper into the inner workings of how these games worked.
+This took the form of modifying game files and such, where I first encountered concepts like datatypes and variables.
+A few years later, when I was about 14 I made my first game in Unity.
+It was quite simple and really nothing special but I learnt a lot while working on it.
+Since then I have always continued having an interest in programming and knew that I would someday study/work in that field.
 </details>